mouad-df/privacy-policy/privacy-policy.md

 Privacy Policy
 Last updated: [Date]

-[Your Company Name] ("we," "us," or "our") operates the [App Name] mobile application (the "App") to enhance the user experience in coffee shops.
+APPS2IMPACT we operates the ENCAFE mobile application to enhance the user experience in coffee shops.
 This Privacy Policy explains how we collect, use, and protect user information when you use our App.

 1. Information We Collect
 a.
 Location Data